 What it means, and this is so clichéd I know, is that those who watch football really are one family.
 We feel what everyone else feels, we drink from the same cup, no matter the strip we wear.
 Whilst staunchly parochial, we all have a respect and give a knowing doff of the cap to those who go through the good and dreadful times following a football club.

 That bloody day in 2012: Fenton Bowling Club before the game – watching Stoke win alongside his best mate – three generations of the Bunn’s there at the game that day – going to sleep on his best mate – and 72, that beautiful, beautiful number, 72: It was scripted by the footballing Gods, dad, wasn’t it?

-Nothing ever phased a man who taught me that swimming in the invigorating seas around the beautiful Lleyn Peninsular in North Wales was one of the most life-affirming things that you could ever do.
-And whilst he resides behind the goal at the bet365 Stadium (and I pray that he’s now shouting grief at opposition goalkeepers and haunting referees, to be honest) a huge part of his soul and his heart will always be in one small, perfect corner of North Wales, a place where he simply adored.
+Nothing ever phased a man who taught me that swimming in the invigoratingly freezing seas around the beautiful Lleyn Peninsular in North Wales was one of the most life-affirming things that you could ever do.
+And whilst his ashes reside behind the goal at the bet365 Stadium level with where he sat (and I pray that he’s now shouting grief at the QPR keeper and haunting the referee today), a huge part of his soul and his heart will always be in one small, perfect corner of North Wales, a place where he simply adored.
 We all did.
 As we adored him.

 Mere memories aren’t enough, they never are.
 But they have to suffice as he’s not here now.
 I pray he knew how much he was loved, but being a bloke I rarely said it enough when it was needed and necessary.